Yurez0792/club_force_test_task/README.md

 For faking, we are using faker package faker [faker](https://pub.dev/packages/faker)

-Base class for faking data during testing has already crated - FakeModelFactory.
-FakeModelFactory located under path:
+Base class for faking data during testing has already crated - `FakeModelFactory`. `FakeModelFactory` located under path:
 `integration_test/fake_generator/fake_model_factory.dart`

-Every specific data generator should extend FakeModelFactory and realize inherited methods, pass the type that you are going to fake, to the generic of FakeModelFactory.
+Every specific data generator should extend `FakeModelFactory` and realize inherited methods, pass the type that you are going to fake, to the generic of `FakeModelFactory`.
 For example:
 ```
 class GroupsGenerator extends FakeModelFactory<Group> {}
 ```